Litauen/docs.bannerlordmodding.lt/editor/terrain.md

 ![](/pics/2403140806.png)

 !!! quote "Swan [ADOD/IAF]: go to your vista texture and rename the tileset to 'none' then add a basic white albedo texture in the vista category"

+## Flat terrain + rglBuffer::allocate(0) failed

+Editor load, not a heightmap-import mistake. `SceneEditData` is corrupted — restore/import terrain from a backup.
+See Editor → rglBuffer::allocate(0) failed / flat terrain on map load.